cs-pub-ro/blockchain-protocols-and-distributed-applications/chapters/smart-contracts/lab/content/cargo_deploy.md

 Notice the:
 * sender's nonce - how many transactions he initiated;
-* sc deploy tx hash - the hash of transaction where we deployed the code on a new SC;
+* sc deploy tx hash - the hash of the transaction where we deployed the code on a new SC;
 * deploy address - the address where the new SC is located.

-**Question 1:** Will this transaction show on the explorer?
+**Question 1:** Will this transaction show on the Explorer?

-**Question 2:** Will all the validators executed this transaction?
+**Question 2:** Will all the validators execute this transaction?

 ## SC Query